wagtail/wagtail/docs/reference/hooks.rst

 ``construct_homepage_summary_items``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Add or remove items from the 'site summary' bar on the admin homepage (which shows the number of pages and other object that exist on the site).
-The callable passed into this hook should take a ``request`` object and a list of ``SummaryItem`` objects to be modified as required.
-These objects have a ``render()`` method, which returns an HTML string, and an ``order`` property, which is an integer that specifies the order in which the items will appear.
+The callable passed into this hook should take a ``request`` object and a list of summary item objects, and should modify this list in-place as required.
+Summary item objects are instances of ``wagtail.admin.site_summary.SummaryItem``, which extends :ref:`the Component class <creating_template_components>` with the following additional methods and properties:

+  .. method:: SummaryItem(request)

+    Constructor; receives the request object its argument

+  .. attribute:: order

+    An integer that specifies the item's position in the sequence.

+  .. method:: is_shown()

+    Returns a boolean indicating whether the summary item should be shown on this request.

 .. _construct_main_menu: